ahodot01/ahodot01/README.md

 ## About me

-Hi, My name is Andrey.
-I am currently full time student of Birkbeck, University of London, pursuing Bachelor's degree in Computing.
+Hi, I'm Andrey, a full time student of Birkbeck, University of London, pursuing Bachelor's degree in Computing.
 Now I am in the process of career switch via exploring programming languages, tools, and techniques related to Data Science, Machine Learning, AI, Cloud Based Services, etc.

 ## My top languages